Concrete ship: World War I

+Interwar

+With the surplus of WWI ships and the uncompetitive operation of concrete ships, there was little interest in the construction of new concrete cargo ships.
+Those completed as a result of World War I programs continued to be used for various purposes.

+World War II

-Between the world wars, there was little commercial or military interest in concrete ship construction.
-The reason was that other shipbuilding methods were cheaper and less labor-intensive, and other kinds of ships were cheaper to operate.
-However, in 1942, after the U.S. entered World War II, the U.S. military found that its contractors had steel shortages.
+In 1942, after the U.S. entered World War II, the U.S. military found that its contractors had steel shortages.
 Consequently, the U.S. government contracted McCloskey & Company of Philadelphia, Pennsylvania to build 24 self-propelled concrete ships.
 Construction started in July 1943.
 The shipyard was at Hookers Point in Tampa, Florida, and at its peak, it employed 6,000 workers.
-The U.S. government also contracted with two companies in California for the construction of concrete barge ships.
-Barge ships were large vessels that lacked engines to propel them.
-Instead, they were towed by tugs.
+The U.S. government also contracted with two companies in California for the construction of eighty concrete barges.
+A total capacity of was produced.

-In Europe, ferrocement barges (FCBs) played a crucial role in World War II operations, particularly in the D-Day Normandy landings, where they were used as part of the Mulberry harbour defenses, for fuel and munitions transportation, as blockships, and as floating pontoons.
-In 1940, 200 were commissioned to serve as petrol-carrying barges.
-The barges weighed 160 tons and were constructed on the London dockside before being craned into the water by a giant crane.
+In Europe, concrete ships played a role in World War II operations, where they were used for cargo transportation and as corncobs during the Normandy landings.
+The United Kingdom produced hundreds of concrete barges, and some of seagoing concrete ships.
+To save on steel, Germany also experimented with prestressed concrete in barges and produced of large seagoing concrete ships.
+Scandinavian shipyards produced of seagoing concrete ships.

-Some barges were fitted with engines and used as mobile canteens and troop carriers.
-Some of these vessels survive as abandoned wrecks or sea defenses (against storm surges) in the Thames Estuary including near Rainham Marshes.)
+Some concrete barges were fitted with engines and used as mobile canteens and troop carriers.
+Some of these vessels survive as abandoned wrecks or sea defenses (against storm surges) in the Thames Estuary including near Rainham Marshes.
 Two remain in civil use as moorings at Westminster.